 Lynden Song is a Southern California native and U.S. Army veteran with extensive background in electronics, from aerospace manufacturing and testing to consumer electronics.
 His career began at Hughes Electronics where he worked on satellite testing and manufacturing, and he continued to develop tremendous experience interfacing with engineers to build proof of concept prototypes as a Senior Development Engineer at Raytheon.
 He was responsible for “just in time” delivery of custom assemblies and battlefield ready hardware and has held multiple security clearances.
 His hobbies include hot rods, home remodeling, repairing and modifying electronics, and photography.

-Eve Rubinstein, Office Manager
+Jeanne Johns, Office Manager

 Michael Mann, Chairman of the Board